The Latest in Laboratory Design Trends with Jonathan Lyon at Lab Design

 I’m Jonathan Lyons.
 I’m from Lab Design.

-It’s a different market than Shelby.
-But, you know, a lot of the companies that have sharing these also have labs within them that they make something.
+A lot of the companies have labs within them that they make something.
 If they test something, you know, any of these questions that that if they’re doing something within the facility themselves, they probably have a lab in them and then you’re doing already shelving work with them.
 So if you find out about that opportunity, if you bring it to me, it gives me a chance to get involved.
 And and as Ben can tell you, that is from Utah.
 He sets up probably I’m going to be seriously, I’m not joking when I say he probably sets up a meeting for me or at least a conference call, I’d say once every two days and every opportunity.
 I think I don’t think we’ve lost an opportunity yet.
 Actually, once we get on that call, I do my work, then sits there and he he starts off the meeting, he says hello, and then we hear Ben say goodbye at the end of the meeting.
 But then outside of that is really just the the guy who starts it all off by finding the opportunity.
 That’s what we want to do because we know our business better than anybody else.
 So if you haven’t done a lap before, please don’t shy away from it, because once we can get on that kind of call, I do all the question and answering with the customer.
 I’ll do all the drawing work.
 I’ll do all the quality work and send it directly to you then to present to your customer.

 So it’s a real simple format.
 We just need the opportunity to get on with your with your customer.
 One of the reasons why we’re so busy and I was telling Terry when we first started last year, twenty twenty three covid was a great year for us.
 It was a really good year.
 We hit our numbers from twenty twenty on June 19th.
 So we are six months ahead of last year’s numbers already.
 And a good part of that is due to Justin, Jim and then from Labs USA, AOS, a few of the other Gary Hart Field out in California, the other guys.
 So we’re doing some work.
 But one of the biggest reasons why we’re we’re so far ahead of last year’s schedule is that the pandemic has been has affected a lot of people of different states in different ways.
 But we ship we’d normally ship in five to six weeks.
 Right now, we’re shipping in eight weeks or less.
 My competitors ship in 20 weeks each.
 So I apologize if we have to sign that ship in 18 to 20 weeks, which is about another three months beyond what we do.
 A lot of people, especially during this time in the world, they just can’t wait that long.
 And, you know, based on our our lead time, based on our product, which is very good in the industry, but also our customer service, which I think some of the people on board today can tell you we really care about what we do and we want to do what makes we want you to be as successful as we are right now.